|Guide||♦||22 Triplogs||Mine 0||0 Topics|

-You can start this hike from several turn outs along AZ 88.
-I would recommend not using the one I did and opt instead for either the parking area at Apache Gap, or the next pull out after that heading towards Canyon Lake.
+You can start this hike from several turnouts along AZ 88.
+I would recommend not using the one I did and opt for either the parking area at Apache Gap or the next pull out after that heading towards Canyon Lake.
 Either should make for a relatively straightforward hike up peak 2881.
-I knew I would be doing this peak as a part of a loop hike, so I parked about a mile before Apache Gap so I could follow the jeep trail south from Bagley Tank back to the car.
+I knew I would be doing this peak as a part of a loop hike, so I parked about a mile before Apache Gap to follow the jeep trail south from Bagley Tank back to the car.

 It is about a mile from your car to the summit of the peak.
 The last 300 feet are on mixed terrain.
 There is debris-covered rock, some vegetated sections, and some minor rock hopping before you get to the top and your reward.
 The view is encompassing and exhilarating, particularly for the minor effort required.
 If you have studied up on Arizona mountain ranges, you could probably identify at least ten ranges from the summit.
 Perhaps the biggest surprise is how beautiful the expansive Goldfield Mountains look from the summit.
 If only the Goldfields were not easy access points for ATVs!
 But, almost a thousand feet above the washes where loud ATVs clog the jeep trails on weekends, the view is pristine, unspoiled by the discordant sounds of the all-terrain beast.
 I regret not having a camera along for the journey.
 You will just have to scamper up to this lonely summit and see what a lovely panorama it affords.